was a V-Class destroyer ordered from Beardmore at Dalmuir, Glasgow and

 hammocks, additional items of uniform, given a five pound note and

 allocated to a mess for the night with instructions to muster in the

 morning for transport to various ports throughout the country to join

 the ships to which we had been appointed.

-I was to go to Rosyth to join the old V&W class destroyer Vanessa, Scrivener to Wren, Frost to join Verity while Allen went to a tug HMT St Fagan.
+I was to go to Rosyth to join the old V&W class destroyer Vanessa, Scrivener to Verity, Frost to join Wren while Allen went to a tug HMT St Fagan.